gomods/athens/README.md

 See our documentation site [https://docs.gomods.io](https://docs.gomods.io) for more details on the project.

+>We are looking for people who would like to become core maintainers of this project.
+Please see [issue #1734](https://github.com/gomods/athens/issues/1734) for more details.

 # Project Status

 Development teams at several companies are using Athens in their everyday development workflows.